 SHORT-TERM CAPITAL PROJECTS - NEW YORK STOCK EXCHANGE AREA SECURITY AND AESTHETIC IMPROVEMENTS --- Heightened safety concerns since September 11, 2001 have intensified existing efforts to secure the area surrounding the New York Stock Exchange (NYSE).
 However, the jersey barriers, French pedestrian barriers, pickup trucks, and other ad hoc measures that were installed have decreased the quality-of-life and ease of access for local residents, businesses, workers, and visitors.
 The goal of this project is to create and implement a security and streetscape plan for the streets and sidewalks surrounding the NYSE that (1) meets security criteria established for the NYSE, (2) meets the needs of its immediate neighbors, and (3) provides an attractive and welcoming environment for the area's workers, residents, and visitors.
 This project will determine the security perimeter around the NYSE building for vehicles and pedestrians and then, in accordance with this perimeter, replace the current interim security devices with more permanent, effective, and attractive security devices.
 The plan includes installing security barriers and guard facilities on critical streets, upgrading streets and sidewalks, and providing more attractive street furniture to facilitate secure pedestrian and vehicular circulation within the historic core of Lower Manhattan.
 The project area is defined by Pine Street to the north, William Street to the east, Beaver Street to the south, and Broadway to the west.
 The LMDC and its partners, the City of New York, the Alliance for Downtown New York, and interested business and property owners in the area, have continued their collaborative process of information gathering, design, and implementation.
 Meetings with area stakeholders, as well as individual consultations with over a dozen area property and business owners, have been conducted to date.
 Interim improvements to existing conditions, including street repaving/resurfacing and the installation of a sturdier, more attractive interim pedestrian fence around the NYSE, were completed in November 2003 in anticipation of the project.
-The environmental review for the project was completed and HUD issued the Release of Funds on March 9, 2004. --- For the quarter ending March 31, 2005, coordination with utility companies, surrounding property owners and city agencies continued around the installation of the sixth intersection (Exchange and William).
-The project team worked on plans to add shrouds to the barrier devices for both public safety purposes and to optimize use of the devices by keeping debris away.
-In addition, the group coordinated with the New York Police Department to ensure that the area was secure and looked orderly.
-Plans for pedestrian enhancements for Broad Street continue to be coordinated with NYC Department of Transportation and the Alliance for Downtown New York.
-Tables, chairs and benches are expected to be placed out in front the New York Stock Exchange in the next quarter.
+The environmental review for the project was completed and HUD issued the Release of Funds on March 9, 2004. --- For the quarter ending June 30, 2005, coordination with utility companies, surrounding property owners and city agencies continued around the installation of the sixth intersection (Exchange and William) continued.
+The project team designed and implemented drainage solutions to the Broadway intersections.
+Also, the project designers are coordinating a lighting mock-up for the Pine and Nassau intersection to test light levels at certain intersections.
+The mock-up is schedule to take place in the next quarter.
+Tables, chairs and benches were placed out on Broad Street opposite the Exchange for use by area employees and visitors